James Phipps of Cape Coast Castle: Career

 Phipps began his career with the Royal African Company in 1703.
-He served as writer (a junior employee) at Cape Coast Castle, as agent at James Fort in Accra, and as Chief Agent and Warehouse-Keeper at Cape Coast Castle, before being appointed as the company's Captain-General (with both civil and military authority) on 23 July 1719.
+He served as a writer (a junior employee) at Cape Coast Castle, as agent at James Fort in Accra, and as Chief Agent and Warehouse-Keeper at Cape Coast Castle, before being appointed as the company's Captain-General (with both civil and military authority) on 23 July 1719.
 He was summarily dismissed after three years in post, for reasons that remain opaque, and died at Cape Coast Castle while awaiting a ship in which to return to England.
-Despite the long period of time which he spent in the company's service and the high rank which he attained, he never succeeded in making a substantial fortune, a failure which he himself attributed to his personal honesty.
+Despite the long period of time that he spent in the company's service and the high rank that he attained, he never succeeded in making a substantial fortune, a failure that he himself attributed to his personal honesty.
 The value of his estate on his death was estimated at only £3,200.

 The longevity of Phipps's career was remarkable, given that the company's records for the period between 1684 and 1732 reveal an average annual death toll for men in the company's service on the Gold Coast of 27 percent.

 Family

-Phipps had a lasting relationship with the mulatto daughter of a Dutch soldier, for whom he provided in his will and by whom he had four daughters and a son.
+Phipps had a lasting relationship with the mulatto daughter of a Dutch soldier, Catherine Phipps, for whom he provided in his will, and by whom he had four daughters and a son.
 His grandson by his daughter Bridget, James Townsend, became a Member of Parliament and Lord Mayor of London.